imma/scripts-to-rule-them-all/README.md

 The following is a list of scripts and their primary responsibilities.

+### script/profile

+script/profile is used to initialize an environment in a bash shell or script.

+This file is sourced after .profile.d/*

 ### script/bootstrap

 `script/bootstrap` is used solely for fulfilling dependencies of the project.